 - HOW MANY BOARDS SHOULD I TAKE?

 Most people bring two boards.
 For the majority of days in Taiwan whatever you ride at home is fine.
 We have a range of hire boards available to our clients.

 No, not at all.
 Malaria is non-existent in Taiwan.

 - DO I NEED TRAVEL INSURANCE?

-Basically, if you can’t afford travel insurance you shouldn’t be traveling.
-A decent travel insurance package will provide coverage for the following: trip cancellation and interruption, baggage delay, baggage coverage, travel delay, emergency medical and dental, medical transport and evacuation, and travel accident insurance.
+Basically if you can’t afford travel insurance you shouldn’t be traveling.
+A decent travel insurance package will provide coverage for the following: trip cancellation and interruption, baggage delay, baggage coverage, travel delay, emergency medical and dental, medical transport and travel accident insurance.

 - PLUGS & POWER?

 Taiwan operates on the USA 2 flat pin outlets (110V 60Hz).
 You’ll need an US/Nth America plug adaptor if you wish to recharge any batteries or computers.
 Please note that if you travel to Taiwan with a device that does not accept 110 Volts at 60 Hertz, you will need a voltage converter.

 You can exchange foreign currency at the airport.
 Some larger banks accept US$ for currency exchange.
 There are plenty of ATM’s though which accept credit and savings account cards, providing they are linked to Visa, Mastercard, American Express, JCB or Cirrus.

 Tipping is not customary, although if offered it will be usually be politely declined.
 Taiwan’s a very honest and fair country.